EUREKA STUD

 Feed and Nutrition

 Horses need to receive all the nutrients they require to grow out to their full potential.
-Eureka is fortunate to be located in one of the most fertile areas of Australia with deep rich black soils and excellent undergroud water.
+Eureka is fortunate to be located in one of the most fertile areas of Australia with deep rich black soils and excellent underground water.
 With irrigated creek flat paddocks dedicated to producing permanent lucerne hay, the farm is self sufficient of the highest quality fodder.
 With the grazing paddocks made up of sown cereal crop pastures and natural grasses along with recieving specially a formulated pellet created by our nutritional consultant, we ensure that the horse is receiving everything they need.

 Exercise